The Office of the Police and Crime Commissioner (OPCC) supports the work of the Police and Crime Commissioner (PCC) for Gloucestershire.

 The team also includes a Chief Finance Officer to advise the PCC on financial matters.
 Other specialist staff provide support on key areas of business and manage the administrative functions of the OPCC.

 17 members of the team are directly employed by the OPCC, the remaining are either paid by the Constabulary or jointly funded.
 A structure of the OPCC is shown in the chart below.

 The appointment of staff in the OPCC is based on Gloucestershire Constabulary’s human resources and legal policies.

 You can find out more about recruitment and careers here.

-The Chief Finance Officer is a qualified and experienced accountant who is a key member of the OPCC’s Leadership Team, helping it to develop and implement strategy in order to resource and deliver the PCC’s strategic objectives sustainably and in the public interest.
+John is a qualified and experienced accountant who is a key member of the OPCC’s Leadership Team, helping it to develop and implement strategy in order to resource and deliver the PCC’s strategic objectives sustainably and in the public interest.